• Pádraig Pearse

-From The Irish Citizen, May 22nd, 1915.
-From a public meeting held at Trades’ Hall, Dublin, on May 11th, arranged by the Irish Women’s Franchise League in protest against the British Government’s prohibition of Irish delegates from addressing the Women’s International Peace Congress in The Hague, Netherlands.
-The following is a letter of apology by Pearse for being unable to attend.
+• From a public meeting held at Trades’ Hall, Dublin, arranged by the Irish Women’s Franchise League in protest against the British Government’s prohibition of Irish delegates from addressing the Women’s International Peace Congress in The Hague, Netherlands.
+The following is a letter of apology by Pearse for being unable to attend, published May 22

 Mr. P. H. Pearse, Headmaster, St. Enda’s College, wrote: